How Do Countries Create Nuclear Weapons?

 Where does nuclear material come from?

 It all starts in the earth’s crust, home to uranium ore.
 Uranium is found all over the world, though mostly in trace quantities.
-Five countries—Australia, Canada, Kazakhstan, Niger, and Russia—possess two-thirds of the world’s known supply.
+Five countries—Australia, Canada, Kazakhstan, Namibia, and Russia—possess two-thirds of the world’s known supply.